Seeding

 url: process.env.DATABASE_URL,

-For automated environments, pair migrate deploy with seed. migrate deploy applies pending migrations non-interactively — it never prompts, so it's safe in a pipeline — then seed on top:
+Pair migrate deploy with seed. migrate deploy applies pending migrations non-interactively, so it's safe in a pipeline; then seed on top:

 # CI: bring a fresh database up to date, then seed it